 In the prior example, widget_name refers to a specific widget named in the "widgets" section of the JSON file.
 Attribute refers to one of the attributes listed in the Layouts Attribute Reference.
-Cells are delimited by the pipe character (|) with a space on either side of the pipe (|).
-Rows are delimited by a comma (,).
+Cells are delimited by the pipe character (|).
+A cell can contain multiple widgets separated by a comma (,).
+Rows are delimited by a comma (,) outside the quoted string (each quoted string is a single row).